wenyaoxue/notes/ReactJS.md

 # hooks
 * state imitator that can be used in functional components
 * `const [VARNAME, SETVARFUNC] = useState(INITVAL)`
+  * can just do `const VARNAME`
+  * eg input onChange set val, form onsubmit use val
 * VARNAME can be used anywhere, SETVARFUNC takes 1 parameter (VARNAME val)
 * `import React, {useState} from 'react';`